 When CTAs and other investors intensify trading in JGB futures irrespective of absolute yield levels, JGBs maturing in seven years that are subject to arbitrage adjustment with futures may be undervalued or overvalued against other JGBs.
-The butterfly spread ((), which indicates whether a yield on an issue with a certain maturity is relatively higher or lower on the yield curve, shows that JGBs maturing in seven years became undervalued (with the yield rising) between autumn 2016 and early 2017 and overvalued (with the yield falling) in late 2018.
-In these periods, CTAs and other investors might have activated their investment ().
+The butterfly spread ( ), which indicates whether a yield on an issue with a certain maturity is relatively higher or lower on the yield curve, shows that JGBs maturing in seven years became undervalued (with the yield rising) between autumn 2016 and early 2017 and overvalued (with the yield falling) in late 2018.
+In these periods, CTAs and other investors might have activated their investment ( ).
 Since 2022, there has been an increase in the concentrated selling of futures, mainly by CTAs and other investors.
-On the other hand, JGBs with a remaining maturity of 7 years have become noticeably undervalued relative to long-term (10-Year) interest rates.

-☞1 The 5-, 7- and 10-year butterfly spread is generally expressed as 7-year rate x 2 -(5-year rate + 10-year rate).
+The 5-, 7- and 10-year butterfly spread is generally expressed as 7-year rate x 2 - (5-year rate + 10-year rate).